Netflix just keeps growing larger than anyone predicted it would

 - Long-term debt: $8.3 billion, compared to $6.5 billion at the end of 2017

 Now let’s take a second to ponder that last bullet point because it’s not great.
-Netflix’s ballooning debts have become an increasing concern among some analysts and investors, especially as it bulks up in the face of creeping competition from Disney and now AT&T. And let’s not forget that just three months ago, the company significantly missed its growth forecasts—and the stock tanked.
+Netflix’s ballooning debts have become an increasing concern among some analysts and investors, especially as it bulks up in the face of creeping competition from Disney and now AT&T. And while it’s seen its share of healthy growth spurts over the last several quarters, the company significantly missed its subscriber forecasts just three months ago, sending shares in a free fall.

 For today, at least, none of that seems to be slowing Netflix down.
 In a letter to shareholders, CEO Reed Hastings and other executives attributed its third-quarter success in part to a strong content slate that included new seasons of Orange Is the New Black, Ozark, and Marvel’s Luke Cage.

 Of course, the quarter also attracted its share of controversy, including the debut of Insatiable, which earned accusations of fat-shaming.
-And let’s not even talk about Norm MacDonald’s ill-advised comments on the #MeToo movement as he was promoting his Netflix show Norm MacDonald Has a Show.
+And then there were Norm MacDonald’s ill-advised comments about the #MeToo movement as he was promoting his Netflix show Norm MacDonald Has a Show.
+Does he still have one?
+Strangely, it wasn’t mentioned in today’s report.